29 Must-Read Book Club Picks for Your Fall Reading List

 The Lion Women of Tehran by Marjan Kamali

-The Lion Women of Tehran by Marjan Kamali is a heartfelt, epic novel set in 1950s Tehran, Iran, following the friendship of two girls, Ellie and Homa.
+The Lion Women of Tehran is a heartfelt, epic novel set in 1950s Tehran, Iran, following the friendship of two girls, Ellie and Homa.
 After the death of her father, Ellie faces loneliness and hardship until she meets Homa, a spirited girl who becomes her close friend.
 They bond over shared dreams, but Ellie’s life changes when she returns to a more privileged existence, and their friendship fades.
 Years later, Homa reappears, and the two women navigate their ambitions against the backdrop of political unrest in Iran.

 Topics to discuss for book club: Friendship under pressure, the impact of political upheaval, and the role of women in shaping their destinies.